mkuzma96/MT/README.md

-# Estimating ITE with Missing Treatment Information
+# Estimating CATE with Missing Treatment Information

-This is a repository for the research paper "Estimating Individualized Treatment Effects with Missing Treatment Information".
+This is a repository for the research paper "Estimating Conditional Average Treatment Effects with Missing Treatment Information".
 The repository includes the following scripts:

 main.py (implementation of the proposed method)